Tropical Storm Ian threatens Florida's west coast; forecast to become hurricane by Sunday - NewsBreak

 Officials encourage residents to assemble a hurricane kit early, storing enough supplies to last at least three days.
 Doing so ensures there are adequate supplies available on store shelves and prevents a rush — and shortages — that regularly occur when a storm is imminent.

-This article originally appeared on Naples Daily News: Tropical Storm Ian threatens Florida's west coast; forecast to become hurricane by Sunday
+This article originally appeared on Sarasota Herald-Tribune: Tropical Storm Ian threatens Florida's west coast; forecast to become hurricane by Sunday

 Comments / 0